aitrs/dg/README.md

 ### Primitives

-Datagen yields some primitives in each item it generates:
+Dg yields some primitives in each item it generates:
 - **random**: is a signed random integer
 - **randstr**: a fixed-length random string
 - **increment**: the index of the item